harvestingmoon/OBrainRot/readme.md

 **Option 1: Local Installation**

-There are mainly 6 important scripts within this, each deliberately separated so that it can be easier to include any upgrades in the future (and what not)
+All are important scripts within this, each deliberately separated so that it can be easier to include any upgrades in the future (and what not)

 ### Pre-requisites:
 1. PyTorch (with CUDA 12.4)